kaaengine/kaa/docs/reference/transitions.rst

 * :code:`easing` - Optional.
 An enum value of :class:`easings.Easing` - specifies the rate of change of a value over time.
 Default is Easing.none which really means a linear easing.

 **Note:** the :code:`duration` parameter always refers to one loop, one direction.
-So for example, transition with the following set of parameters: :code:`duration=1000, loops=3, back_and_forth=True` will take 6000 miliseconds.
+So for example, transition with the following set of parameters: :code:`duration=1., loops=3, back_and_forth=True` will take 6 seconds.
-1000 milisecond played back and forth is 2000 miliseconds, and it will be played 3 times, hence a total time of 6000 miliseconds.
+1 second played back and forth is 2 seconds, and it will be played 3 times, hence a total time of 6 seconds.

 All transitions use linear easing.
 More built-in easing types are to be added soon.